-With this option, Mule starts normally with the only difference being the following message logged in the console:
+With this option, Mule starts normally and logs the following message in the console:

 Listening for transport dt_socket at address: 5005

-Switch to Eclipse and go the the Run > Debug Configurations menu.
-From there, create a Remote Java Application configuration.
-Ensure the port is 5005.
+Access Eclipse, and select the the Run > Debug Configurations menu.
+From there, create a Remote Java Application configuration that uses port 5005.

 Click the Debug button at the lower right corner of the configuration screen.
-The local Mule instance resumes its start-up sequence and soon you’ll be ready to step debug.
+The local Mule instance resumes its start-up sequence and you can debug the app step-by-step.

 If you want to use a port other than 5005, change the JPDA_OPTS property file in the Mule startup script before following the steps for debugging Mule.